Skip to content

 License Apache 2.0 Apache 2.0

 TensorZero is built around a feedback loop: route inference, store every call and its metrics in ClickHouse, then evaluate, fine-tune, and A/B test against that history.
-That’s powerful if you run that loop — and it’s why TensorZero needs a database and a typed config of functions and variants.
+That’s powerful if you run that loop.
+And it’s why TensorZero needs a database and a typed config of functions and variants.

 Routeplane deliberately stops at the gateway.
-There’s no tensorzero.toml to maintain, no ClickHouse to operate — you set provider keys and route by provider/model id.
+There’s no tensorzero.toml to maintain, no ClickHouse to operate.
+You set provider keys and route by provider/model id.
 OpenTelemetry gives you spans and metrics for every request (the same OTLP export TensorZero offers), but they go to a backend you already run, not a warehouse the proxy manages.

 If your app already talks to TensorZero’s OpenAI-compatible endpoint, migration is a base-URL swap plus dropping the tensorzero::… model prefix for a plain provider/model id: